libretro/docs/docs/library/dosbox-pure.md

 ## Geometry and timing

-- The DOSBox Pure core's core provided FPS is 60.0
+- The DOSBox Pure core's core provided FPS is dependent on the DOS application
-- The DOSBox Pure core's core provided sample rate is (Rate)
+- The DOSBox Pure core's core provided sample rate is dependent on the 'Audio > Audio Sample Rate' core option
 - The DOSBox Pure core's base width is 320
 - The DOSBox Pure core's base height is 200
-- The DOSBox Pure core's max width is 1024
+- The DOSBox Pure core's max width is 1280
-- The DOSBox Pure core's max height is 768
+- The DOSBox Pure core's max height is 1024
-- The DOSBox Pure core's core provided aspect ratio is 4/3
+- The DOSBox Pure core's core provided aspect ratio is dependent on the DOS application and the 'Video > Aspect Ratio Correction' core option

 ## Loading content